LukasLen/Privacy-Extension-For-WhatsApp-Web/README.md

 - Last messages preview: *Blurs all message previews on the left.*
 - Media preview: *Blurs all images, videos, ... in separation from the text.*
 - Media gallery: *Blurs all small icons of images, videos, ... while viewing an image, video, ...*
+- Stickers: *Blurs all stickers in the current chat.*
 - Text input: *Makes the color in your input field lighter to make it hard to read.*
 - Profile pictures: *Blurs all profile pictures.*
 - Group/Users names: *Blurs all group and usernames.*